lucia-auth/lucia/pages/sessions/basic-api/prisma.md

 ## Declare your schema

 Create a session model with a field for a text ID, user ID, and expiration.
+Add a relation field to your user table.

 ```
 // your user table
 model User {
   id       Int       @id @default(autoincrement())
+  username String
   sessions Session[]
 }